|

 Fig.1 Two stage transistor amplifier

-for series connection of quadripoles.
+To find the gain formulas for a resonator loaded transistor amplifier, we must use the formulas for series connection of quadrupoles.
 Fig.1 shows the blocks of a resonator loaded 2 transistor amplifier .
 This would be the work of a computer program.
 For simple circuits we can use the following gain formulas:

 Fig.2 Y parameter and resonator